Azure-for-Academics/Azure-for-Academics.github.io/quickstart/index.md

 ## Quickstart Videos

 **[Quick Introduction to Microsoft Azure](intro)**
-: This course explains the basics of Microsoft Azure, and walks you through creating an account, managing resources and preparing for the next two courses.
+: This video introduces the concept of a cloud, and explains how Microsoft Azure can be used to abstract the way we run our code: from Virtual Machines and IaaS to Platroform Services.
+It shows how you can quickly benefit from using Azure, and gives overview of most important services.

 **[Introduction to Azure Machine Learning](azureml)** : Azure includes a complete solution for all your Machine Learning needs, called **Azure Machine Learning**.
 It can be used both by beginners (in [low-code/no-code scenarios](https://soshnikov.com/azure/how-to-learn-data-science-without-coding/)) and by experienced Data Scientists to perform tasks such as [hyperparameter optimization](https://soshnikov.com/azure/using-azureml-for-hyperparameter-optimization/).
 This video introduces different ways to use Azure ML in your projects.